CU honors our veterans and service men and women

 In 1947, Colorado Governor Lee Knous proclaimed the planned University of Colorado student union a memorial to “those who served in these great wars.”

 And so the CU student center was named “University Memorial Center” (UMC) in tribute to all Colorado veterans, men and women, who have served or are currently serving our country.
-A Veterans Lounge, located on the 2nd floor of the UMC next to the Reception Desk, displays dedication plaques memorializing these Colorado veterans and University of Colorado students who died in WWI, WWII, Vietnam, the conflict in Korea, the Persian/Gulf Wars, the conflict in Iraq and the conflict in Afghanistan.
+A Veterans Lounge, located on the second floor of the UMC next to the Reception Desk, displays dedication plaques memorializing these Colorado veterans who died in WWI, WWII, Vietnam, the conflict in Korea, the Persian/Gulf Wars, the conflict in Iraq and the conflict in Afghanistan.
 There is also a plaque recognizing CU’s involvement in the U.S. Japanese/Oriental Language School.
 The UMC continues to work with CU’s Department of Veterans Affairs to honor the memory of Coloradoans involved in current conflicts.

 In the UMC Veterans Lounge you’ll see many original artifacts from the USS Colorado, the third ship of the United States Navy named in honor of the 38th state.
 Among the artifacts are the Ship’s bell and stern pilot wheel.
 In 2002, the USS Colorado Alumni Association donated a waterline one-meter scale model of the USS Colorado, constructed by Dave Runkle in 1988.
 On November 11, 2004, the USS Colorado Association also presented the ship's 48-star “Sunday Flag” to the University Memorial Center.